ibm-cloud-architecture/refarch-kc-streams/README.md

 ## Build and Execute the Application

 The following script performs the application build and submits it to the IBM Cloud Streaming Analytics service.
-Once it has been successfully run, the application will be running on the cloud watching for input events and producing output events in response on the Event Streams buses.
+Once it has been successfully run, the application will be running on the cloud waiting for input events and producing output events in response on the Event Streams buses.

 ```bash
 ReeferMonRun.sh